DENGIE HUNDRED BUS USERS’ GROUP

 The Dengie Hundred Bus Users’ Group was set up in May 2010 to campaign for continued and improved bus services and facilities in the Dengie Hundred area as part of an overall public transport system to:

 * highlight and actively seek to resolve bus users’ concerns

 * work in partnership with representatives from other bodies to achieve the aims of the Group

 (The Dengie Hundred is roughly the whole of the area east of Maldon and South Woodham Ferrers in Essex, reaching out into the Dengie Peninsula.
-To the north is the River Blackwater, to the south the River Crouch, and to the east is the North Sea and Holland!)
+To the north is the River Blackwater, to the south the River Crouch, and to the east is the North Sea and then the Netherlands!)